aunyks/bdc/README.md

 - Once a person invests, they are not allowed to invest again.
 - The owner of the contract (who deployed it) cannot invest in the contract from the owning address.
 - There is a function `getOwner()` that can be used to retrieve the owner of the contract.
 - While investment occurs once per investor, payouts and withdrawals can occur an infinite amount of times.
+- Similarly to an ICO, this contract creates no explicit incentive for the owner to pay back funds.
+Thus, their incentive to pay back investors must be created and enforced elsewhere.
 - **If an investor doesn't withdraw their dividend before the next payout, their dividend for the last period is lost.
 For example:**
 Charlie is an investor in Alice's business.
 If Alice pays out a balance to the contract, Charlie has a dividend waiting to be withdrawn.